Places to Visit in London

 View of the Tower of London during our boat trip on the Thames

-The Tower’s history is equally interesting though: it has served as an armory, prison, execution site and even a royal residence.
+The history of this landmark is just as fascinating — over the centuries, it has served as an armory, prison, execution site and even a royal residence.

 Buy tickets for the Tower of London